 10 Mistakes You're Making With Hand Sanitizer

 Following official guidance, many of us stocked up on hand sanitizer to keep our hands clean and avoid being infected with coronavirus.
 But what you may not realize is, just as with soap and water, there are right ways and wrong ways to use it.
 (Before COVID-19, how many of us washed our hands for a full 20 seconds?)
 We asked experts to tell us the most common mistakes people make when using hand sanitizer.
+Read on—and to ensure your health and the health of others, don't miss these Symptoms Everyone Needs to Know About During This Pandemic.

 You're Not Washing Your Hands